About the conference

 BASP Frontiers is an international conference aimed at gathering researchers from around the globe to communicate the latest advances in Biomedical and Astronomical Signal Processing, with a core focus on computational imaging.

-Contribution policy: Registration was only accessible to participants presenting an invited or contributed abstract (see list of participants).
+Contribution policy: Registration is only accessible to participants presenting an invited or contributed abstract (see list of participants).
+BASP Frontiers is an in-person-only event.